OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 of some variables inside the function function_name.
 ```

-Or you need to refactor the code and you don't want that commit to appear in any changelog.
-Then your commit message should look like:
+You need to refactor the code and you don't want that commit to appear in any changelog.
+Your commit message should look like the following:

 ```
 chg: dev: Refactor pv_pm_neo_indirectLookUpEntry @refactor